 I don’t want to get into the quagmire of defining an emotion.
-Still I want to push back on the weird notion that emotions are somehow not rational.
-Emotions can help with decision making, see here.
-So if you contrast emotions with rational you get the strange conundrum that rational decisions can be worse than non-rational decisions.
+Still, I want to push back on the weird notion that emotions are somehow not rational.
+Emotions can help with decision-making, see here.
+So if you contrast using emotions with being rational you get the strange conundrum that rational decisions can be worse than non-rational decisions.
 That is just plain odd by any reasonable definition of rational.
 We then would have a definition of rationality which contrasts with the everyday definition of rational as a good decision process.
 Why do this?
 Who does it help?

 Don’t Contrast Emotions And Rationality

 To those who contrast emotions and rational — and this is probably most of the people I meet — I would like to know what they mean by rational.
 This is usually unclear, see here.
 If it is just unemotional, why don’t they use the word unemotional?
 It is a lovely word and is relatively clear.
 (Okay I didn’t define emotional so it is still vague but is it still better than irrational).

 Let’s leave rational as an indication of an effective approach.
 An effective approach includes listening to your emotions — how else do you know what your preferences are?
 As such emotions are central to rationality.

 To repeat there is nothing wrong with having emotions.
 It is bizarre that we have fetishized lack of emotion.
 Emotions can be bad, but they are often very useful.
 Spock, the epitome of lack of emotions is always relying on his emotions.
 This isn’t because Star Trek is bad.
 (How could you dare think that?)
 Spock relies on his emotions because emotions are useful.
 Don’t leave home without them.